makiki99/h3-multiplayer-tutorial/Chapter02/lesson004.md

 **IMPORTANT**: Competitive matches are played in 1v1 format, and both trade and elimination faction selection mechanism work only in this format as described.

 ### Trade
 This is the most common way to determine the factions.
-Using the "Random vs Random" PvP-options menu, host generates a pair of factions.
+Using the "Random vs Random" PvP-options menu, host generates a pair of factions, and both players are allowed to ask for a new pair once.
 After this, any of the players begins the bidding phase with his opening bid.
 A bid has to be a multiple of 100 gold, and you can't bid more than you have at start.
 Other player then decides to either accept the bid or raise it.
+**IMPORTANT**: In case of mirror matchup (both factions are the same), instead for the faction selection priority, players bid for the priority on the hero choice.
+Some players also play with a free reroll of the pair in case of mirror matchup.
 Example:
 ```
 <SYSTEM>: Stronghold vs Conflux